lanebobane/pathfindingSandbox/README.md

 Project Description
 ------------

-The aim of this project is to explore the [Pathfinding.js](https://qiao.github.io/PathFinding.js/visual/) library and build some relevant utilities around finding optimals paths to collect a list of items.
-The goal of the utlities are to satisfy the user stories below.
+The aim of this project is to explore the [Pathfinding.js](https://qiao.github.io/PathFinding.js/visual/) library and extend the functionality to allow the user to obtain a path to collect a list of items.

 User Stories
 ------